celery/celery/docs/userguide/canvas.rst

             >>> g = group(add.s(i, i) for i in xrange(10))
             >>> g.apply_async()

-        This is useful because we can e.g. specify a time for the messages in the group to be called::
+        This is useful because you can e.g. specify a time for the messages in the group to be called::

             >>> g.apply_async(countdown=10)